ethereum/web3.py/docs/internals.rst

             # finally return the response
             return response

-The ``provider`` parameter is the provider that this request will ultimately be delegated to.

 The ``make_request`` parameter is a callable which takes two positional arguments, ``method`` and ``params`` which correspond to the RPC